matthew-devonport/matthew-devonport/README.md

 :muscle: Health & Fitness - Both physical and mental.
 I reguarly attend the gym, eat a balanced healthy diet and practice self love/care.

 :musical_score: Musician - I play and live stream drums.
 I also have played shows across New Zealand.

-:godmode: Gaming - This first sparked my interest in tech and I previously competed at an international level in the RTS genre before being career focused.
+Currently also learning piano and playing a bit of bass guitar.

 :sunny: Outdoors - I balance my tech life with my love of nature and getting vitamin D into the system.